jakaskerjanc/rs_second_homework/README.md

 You will utilize the gem5 simulator to model this multiprocessor system.
 To evaluate performance, the STREAM benchmark will be employed.
 The [STREAM benchmark](https://www.amd.com/en/developer/zen-software-studio/applications/spack/stream-benchmark.html) is a parallel program specifically designed to stress the memory subsystem and the interconnection network by performing a series of computations on large arrays of data.

-For this assignment, you will implement one kernel from the STREAM benchmark that executes the DAXPY operation on two arrays.
+For this assignment, we implemented one kernel from the STREAM benchmark that executes the DAXPY operation on two arrays.
 The DAXPY operation, a common vector operation in scientific computing, is defined as follows:

 ```
 y[i] = a * x[i] + y[i]